mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/topics/widgets.md

 ### Downloading and Contributing Widgets

 *  To download widgets visit [Widgets section](http://silverstripe.org/widgets)
-*  Visit [widget-ideas](widget-ideas) for some ideas on what kind of widget to build (just check the [Widgets section](http://silverstripe.org/widgets) first to make sure it hasn't already been built!)
 *  Upload widgets you want to share to [http://silverstripe.org/widgets/manage/add](http://silverstripe.org/widgets/manage/add).
 Make sure you read the packaging instructions at the bottom of the page about how to make your widget package.